Kruptein/PlanarAlly/docs/getting_started.rst

 *If the grid is disabled the alt key does not have to be pressed.*

+SHIFT
+^^^^^^

+*DM Only*

+The shift key allows you to pass through movement blocking terrain.
+This allows you to move assets past barriers or free stuck players.

 Tools
 ~~~~~~~

 Now then a quick overview of the various tools you can use.
-As a player you'll have access to 4 tools.
+As a player you'll have access to 4 tools and the DM has one additional tool available.

 Select
 ^^^^^^^^